asynchat/palettes/README.md

-# umijs-template
+# copilot-app-template

-@umijs/max antd scaffolding, for quickly starting application development.
+<a href="https://torchdb.com">NGraphX</a> intelligent agent application creation scaffolding, suitable for quickly building Copilot applications, allowing ideas to be implemented early.